apache/sedona/docs/api/sql/Raster-operators.md

 Introduction: Returns the min convex hull geometry of the raster **excluding** the NoDataBandValue band pixels, in the given band.
 If no band is specified, all the bands are considered when creating the min convex hull of the raster

+!!!Note
+    If the specified band does not exist in the raster, RS_MinConvexHull throws an IllegalArgumentException

 Format: `RS_MinConvexHull(raster: Raster) | RS_MinConvexHull(raster: Raster, band: Int)`

 Since: `1.5.0`